ishepard/pydriller/docs/tutorial.rst

 That's it!

-Behind the scenes, PyDriller opens the GitPython repository and extracts all the necessary information.
+Behind the scenes, PyDriller opens the GitGP repository and extracts all the necessary information.
 Then, the framework returns a generator that can iterate over the commits.

 Furthermore, PyDriller can calculate structural metrics of every file changed in a commit.
 To calculate these metrics, Pydriller relies on `Lizard <https://github.com/terryyin/lizard>`_, a powerful tool that can analyze source code of many different programming languages, both at class and method level! ::